 - "(e) City Mixed Beverage Elections.
-A city may hold a mixed beverage election only if: if the city has at least 500 registered voters. - (1) The city has at least 500 registered voters; and - (2) Either: - a.
+A city may hold a mixed beverage election only if: if the city has at least 1,000 registered voters.
+Provided, that if a city that qualifies for an election under this subsection approves the sale of mixed beverages, mixed beverages permittees in the city may purchase liquor from the ABC store designated by the local ABC board that has been approved by the Commission for this purpose. - (1) The city has at least 500 registered voters; and - (2) Either: - a.
 The city already operates a city ABC store; or - b.
 A city ABC store election is to be held at the same time as the mixed beverage election; or - c.
 The city does not operate a city ABC store but: - 1.
 The county operates an ABC store; - 2.
 The county has already held a mixed beverage election; and - 3.
 The vote in the last county election was against the sale of mixed beverages."

 SECTION 9.
 G.S.
-18B-700 is amended by adding a new subsection to read:
+18B-700(a) reads as rewritten: